nadeo/trackmania-doc/docs/web/tm-com/map-page.md

 ![Example map page with admin panel](../../img/tmWebsite-mappage-author.png)

-The map rating section displays a percentage of likes and dislikes given by players on your map (not to be confused with map ratings in [Map Review](/web/tm-com/player-tracks#map-review)).
+The **map rating** section displays a percentage of likes and dislikes given by players on your map (not to be confused with map ratings in [Map Review](/web/tm-com/player-tracks#map-review)).

-Using the top secret feature will allow you to hide records that are faster than a set time.
-The threshold has to be inputted in milliseconds (12500 -> 12.500s).
+The **Top Secret** feature prevents viewing ghosts and times of records set on your map.
+The value in the **Threshold score** field will determine the cutoff at which records with a faster time will be considered secret (the threshold must be entered in milliseconds, for example 12500 -> 12.500s).

-Any records faster than the set threshold will turn secret - on the leaderboard the timer will display **SECRET** and the ghost will be unwatchable.
-By default, any officially accepted Weekly short maps have this feature set to the author time until the next Weekly Shorts rotation comes.
+Other players' records faster than the threshold will display **SECRET** as the score and the ghost will be unwatchable.
+The in-game leaderboard timer is not affected by this.

+Current **Weekly Shorts** will always have their Top Secret threshold score set as the map's Author Time.
+This restriction lasts until the next Weekly Shorts rotation.